HL7/US-Core-STU3/pages/_includes/conformance.md

 1. Published: 2017-03-08
 1. Published by: Health Level Seven International US Realm Steering Committee

-The Section describes the expected capabilities of the  US-Core Client which is responsible for creating and initiating the queries for information about an individual patient.
-The complete list of FHIR profiles, RESTful operations, and search parameters supported by US Core Servers are defined in the [Conformance requirements for the US-Core Server section](#conformance-requirements-for-the-us-core-server).
+The Section describes the expected capabilities of the  US Core Client which is responsible for creating and initiating the queries for information about an individual patient.
+The complete list of FHIR profiles, RESTful operations, and search parameters supported by US Core Servers are defined in the [Conformance requirements for the US Core Server section](#conformance-requirements-for-the-us-core-server).
 US Core Clients have the option of choosing from this list to access necessary data based on their local use cases and other contextual requirements.

 #### Behavior